“Dang Good Cleaning for that Dang Good Feeling!”

 • Formaldehyde

-According to a Government of Canada Report on Formaldehyde in your home, Canadian Homes are generally below the recommended exposure limit of 10 to 40 μg/m3 or 8 to 32 ppb.
+According to a Government of Canada Report on Formaldehyde in your home, Canadian homes are generally below the recommended exposure limit of 10 to 40 μg/m3 or 8 to 32 ppb.
 However, it also depends on the number of different sources of formaldehyde in the home.
 Formaldehyde can be found in household items ranging from floor finishes to wallpaper to drapes, glues, varnishes, and wood-plastic composites.
-Sometimes higher levels occur in newly built homes.
+Sometimes, higher levels occur in newly built homes.

 • Fossil Fuels